Okhtyrka: Name

+Alternatively, linguist Kostiantyn Tyshchenko has suggested that the river's name may have Gothic origins.

-Geography and climate
+Geography

-Located south of the Sumy region, Okhtyrka lies in the center of a triangle created by regional centers – Sumy, Kharkiv, and Poltava.
-The city is on the left bank of the Vorskla River, colloquially known as the blue pearl of Ukrainian rivers.
+Located south of the Sumy region, Okhtyrka lies in the center of a triangle created by regional centers — Sumy, Kharkiv, and Poltava.
+The city is on the left bank of the Vorskla River, colloquially known as the 'Blue Pearl' of the Ukrainian rivers.

 History and legends

-Okhtyrka was first established by former Ruthenians of the Polish–Lithuanian Commonwealth escaping Polonization, moving from the Right-bank Ukraine to Sloboda Ukraine.
-Next to the new settlement Polish authorities established a border outpost against the Muscovite Belgorod Border Line.
-The settlement and the outpost (fortress) were founded on the right bank of the Vorskla River on the site of an ancient Ruthenian settlement on Ak-tyr Hill (from Turkic – "white rock") in 1641, by Ukrainian Cossacks led by Polish government official Kulczewski.
-It was named Akhtyrsk.
+Okhtyrka was first established by migrants from the Polish–Lithuanian Commonwealth who, after escaping Polonization, moved from the Right-bank Ukraine to Sloboda Ukraine.
+Next to the new settlement, Polish authorities established a border outpost against the Muscovite Belgorod Border Line.
+The settlement and the outpost were founded on the right bank of the Vorskla River, on the site of an ancient Ruthenian settlement on Ak-tyr Hill (from Turkic — "white rock") in 1641, by Ukrainian Cossacks led by Polish government official Kulczewski.
+It was named Akhtyrsky.

-In 1647, according to the act of demarcation of borders that drawn by the Treaty of Polyanovka of 1634, it was ceded by the Kingdom of Poland to the Tsardom of Russia.
-Akhtyrsk became the last southwestern point of the Belgorod defense line that was stretching along the southern border of the Russian state in the middle of the 17th century.
-In 1650 the Russian authorities reduced the fortress to a mere lookout outpost, next to which soon has appeared the Holy Trinity Monastery.
+In 1647, according to the act of demarcation of borders drawn by the Treaty of Polyanovka of 1634, it was ceded by the Kingdom of Poland to the Tsardom of Russia.
+Akhtyrsk became the last southwestern point of the Belgorod defense line that stretched along the southern border of the Russian state in the middle of the 17th century.
+In 1650, the Russian authorities reduced the fortress to a mere lookout outpost, next to which soon appeared the Holy Trinity Monastery.

 In 1653 on the banks of the Vorskla tributary Okhtyrka a group of migrants from right-bank Ukraine established a settlement which adopted the name of the outpost.
-In 1654 a fortification was completed, and in 1655-1656 further expanded by Russian sluzhilie (service members) led by the Tsar's appointed voivodes Larion Kaminin and Trofim Chernov.
-In 1656 the biggest group of over 1,000 people from right-bank Ukrainearrived, led by Cossack sotnik Arystov and protopope Antoniy from Zhyvotov (possibly the Kiev Voivodeship).
+In 1654 a fortification was completed, and in 1655–1656 it was further expanded by Russian sluzhilie (service members) led by the Tsar's appointed voivodes Larion Kaminin and Trofim Chernov.
+In 1656, a group of over 1,000 people from right-bank Ukraine arrived, led by Cossack sotnik Arystov and protopope Antoniy from Zhyvotov (possibly the Kiev Voivodeship).

-Being bolstered in this prominent position during the 17th and 18th centuries, Okhtyrka rose to rival Kharkiv itself.
+Being bolstered by this position during the 17th and 18th centuries, Okhtyrka rose to rival Kharkiv.
 The first census of the city was taken in 1655 by governor of Okhtyrka, Trofim Khrushchev, listing 1,339 residents.
-In 1655-1658, the settlement was a regimental town of the Okhtyrka Regiment.
+In 1655–1658, the settlement was a regimental town of the Okhtyrka Regiment.

-In 1718 a tobacco factory started up, the first one in Ukraine.
+In 1718 a tobacco factory started, the first one in Ukraine.
 Throughout the 18th century Okhtyrka transformed into a center of crafts and trade.
-Following the 1765 liquidation of regimental system of administration, Okhtyrka became a center of the Sloboda Ukraine province and then Okhtyrka uyezd of the Kharkov Governorate.
+Following the 1765 liquidation of the regimental system of administration, Okhtyrka became a center of the Sloboda Ukraine province and then Okhtyrka uyezd of the Kharkov Governorate.